Church of Santa Maria Madalena

-Falperra Church or the Church of Santa Maria Madalena (Igreja da Falperra or Igreja de Santa Maria Madalena) is a Baroque church located in the (serra da Falperra) Falperra mountains, outside of Braga, Portugal.
+The Church of Santa Maria Madalena, also known as Falperra Church, (Igreja da Falperra or Igreja de Santa Maria Madalena) is a Baroque church located in the Falperra Mountains (Serra da Falperra), right in the border between the parishes of Longos (Guimarães) and Nogueira, Fraião e Lamaçães (Braga).

 Description

 The church was built in the early 18th century, by order of the Archbishop D. Rodrigo de Moura Teles.
 It was a project by the leading Portuguese sculptor and architect André Soares.

 The granite retable-like frontage is exuberantly decorated.
 Particularly striking is the throne with Saint Mary Magdalene, flanked by two small towers bearing the busts of Saint Martha and Saint Lazarus.